estherccoroneldev/estherccoroneldev/README.md

 <div align="center">
-  <h1>Hi, here is Esther, a Javascript Developer 👋</h1>
+  <h1>Hi, here is Esther, a Mobile Developer 👋</h1>
-  <p>I'm in Brasil, building end-to-end mobile solutions with a focus on seamless user experiences and efficient backend solutions.</p>
+  <p>I'm from Brasil, building end-to-end mobile solutions with a focus on seamless user experiences.</p>
 </div>

 ## 🛠️ Technologies I work with: